Have you seen a static property in a class?

 instance.

-Now, let's say we are in a situation where we need to count the number of created car(eg. $totalCarCreated
+Now, let's say we are in a situation where we need to count the number of created car(eg. $totalCarCreated) using the

 class Car{ public $color; public $totalCarCreated = 0; public function __construct($color) { $this->color = $color; $this->totalCarCreated++; } } $car1 = new Car('Blue'); $car2 = new Car('Black'); echo $car1->totalCarCreated; // 1 echo $car2->totalCarCreated; // 1